 They were classified as Type I (TpI- $c_3$ ) and Type II (TpII- $c_3$ ) based on functional, structural and amino acid sequence properties.
-The physiological function of TpI- $c_3$ is to accept electrons from the periplasmic hydrogenases, and deliver them to membrane-linked redox complexes that very often include other multiheme cytochromes $c_3$ .
-It has been proposed that TpI- $c_3$ may act as a proton thruster, in the sense that it would also accept protons from the hydrogenase partner and deliver them to the cytoplasmic membrane with a net energy transfer from the redox to the protonic centers.
+The physiological function of TpI- $c_3$ is to accept electrons from the periplasmic hydrogenases, and deliver them to membrane-linked redox complexes that very often include other multiheme cytochromes $c.^{99,100}$ It has been proposed that TpI- $c_3$ may act as a proton thruster, in the sense that it would also accept protons from the hydrogenase partner and deliver them to the cytoplasmic membrane with a net energy transfer from the redox to the protonic centers.
 TpI- $c_3$ from SRB is one of the best characterized electron transfer proteins in terms of structure-function relationships.
-These studies revealed the presence of two types of phenomena, believed to be relevant to its biological role: positive cooperativity for electron transfer between a pair of hemes, and a pronounced thermodynamic proton/electron coupling, the redox-Bohr effect.
-104-107 It should be noted, however, that pH-dependent reduction potentials are observed in a wide range of heme proteins (including monoheme cytochromes) and in many other metalloproteins.
+These studies revealed the presence of two types of phenomena, believed to be relevant to its biological role: positive cooperativity for electron coupling, the redox-Bohr effect.104-107 It should be noted, however, that pH-dependent reduction potentials are observed in a wide range of heme proteins (including monoheme cytochromes) and in many other metalloproteins.